Why is "city" spelled this way?

 Step 1: Syllable Breakdown

-cityRule: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, I and Y can say short or long 'i' in syllable, Y says long I at end of one-syllable wordsSpelling rules applied: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, I and Y can say short or long 'i' in syllable, Y says long I at end of one-syllable words
+cityRule: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, Y says long I at end of one-syllable wordsSpelling rules applied: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, Y says long I at end of one-syllable words

 Step 2: Words Spelt From city